sanjay7900/AirLineWebApp-Assignment/README.md

 ●	Make use of Auto mapper while converting the API Model to View Model ●	Implement proper authentication/authorization at API layer using JWT.
 You should be able to demonstrate this using postman or Swagger to the evaluator during the evaluation of the assignment

-To complete the above assignment, you have to create 3 projects ●	MVC Web Application
+#To complete the above assignment, you have to create 3 projects

+#	 MVC Web Application
-●	Web API
+#  Web API
-●	Class Library project for DB operations using Entity Framework code first approach
+#  Class Library project for DB operations using Entity Framework code first approach